CloudLabsAI-Azure/Cloud-Native-Application/labguide/04-Scale-the-application-and-Validate-HA.md

 ## Overview

-At this point, you have deployed a single instance of the Web and Products API service containers.
-In this exercise, you will increase the number of container instances for the web service and scale the front end in the existing cluster.
+In the previous exercise, you deployed a single instance of the Web and Products API service containers.
+In this exercise, you will scale out the web service by increasing the number of container replicas, thereby scaling the front-end application within the existing cluster.

 ## Lab Objectives